defold/defold/editor/README.md

 `lein run` will launch the editor as well as providing a nrepl port for you to jack into

-**PLEASE NOTE:** 2 NREPL servers are started, you must connect to the first one!

 ## Building the Editor

 Use `scripts/bundle.py` to produce a bundled version of the editor.